Assessments

 Feedback session

-An understanding discussion designed to explore findings, address questions, and build clarity.
+A supportive discussion designed to explore findings, address any questions, and help build a clearer understanding.

-Educational and cognitive assessments are available for children, adolescents, and adults, with assessment tools thoughtfully matched to each person's age and developmental stage.
+We provide educational and cognitive assessments for children, adolescents, and adults, drawing on tools that are appropriate to each person's age and stage of development.

-The WISC-V is suitable for exploring cognitive abilities in young people aged six to 16, while the WIAT-III is designed to provide a clearer picture of academic skills from childhood through to adulthood.
+The WISC-V may be used to explore cognitive abilities in young people between the ages of six and 16.
+The WIAT-III is designed to build a clearer picture of academic skills from childhood through to adulthood.

 Ongoing support following your assessment